bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 #### Account Class

-Initially the Account class was made up of 4 functions: `deposit`, `withdraw`, `add_transaction` and `sufficient_funds`.
+Initially, the Account class was made up of 4 functions: `deposit`, `withdraw`, `add_transaction` and `sufficient_funds`.
 I noticed that the deposit and withdraw functions were very similar.
-As a result I decided to merge them into the add_transaction class.
+As a result, I decided to merge them into the add_transaction class.
 This made the code DRY and easier to maintain.
 The input is validated using the Validate Class.

 ```python
 class Account: